 These lists are automatically generated, and may be incomplete or contain duplicates.
 We closed 0 issues and merged 18 pull requests.
-The full list can be seen on GitHub
+The full list can be seen on GitHub The following 7 authors contributed 22 commits.

 - Benjamin Ragan-Kelley

 - dalthviz

 - Frank Tobia

 - Matthias Bussonnier

 - palewire

 - Paul McCarthy

 - Talley Lambert